Who's buried in Westminster Abbey?

 Sir Charles Barry

-You'd be excused for not knowing Sir Charles Barry's name, but you already know his work.
-An English architect in the 19th century, Barry is most well known for his work rebuilding the Palace of Westminster, more commonly known as the Houses of Parliament.
+You'd be excused for not knowing Sir Charles Barry's name, but you already know his work!
+An English architect in the 19th century, Barry is most known for his work rebuilding the Palace of Westminster, more commonly known as the Houses of Parliament.
 You'll also see his work not too far away in Trafalgar Square, and at Highclere Castle (a few miles outside of London in Newbury), which famously served as the location of TV show Downton Abbey.
 He is one of the lesser-known figures found when the Westminster Abbey Tombs were opened.

 Houses of Parliament reflected in the River Thames, London